Carlisle Floyd

 Carlisle Sessions Floyd (June 11, 1926 – September 30, 2021) was an American composer primarily known for his operas.
-These stage works, for which he wrote the librettos, typically engage with themes from the American South, particularly the Post-civil war South, the Great Depression and rural life.
+These stage works, for which he wrote not only the music but also the librettos, typically engage with themes from the American South, particularly the Post-civil war South, the Great Depression and rural life.
 His best known opera, Susannah, is based on a story from the Biblical Apocrypha, transferred to contemporary rural Tennessee, and written for a Southern dialect.
 It was premiered at Florida State University in 1955, with Phyllis Curtin in the title role.
 When it was staged at the New York City Opera the following year, the reception was initially mixed; some considered it a masterpiece, while others degraded it as a 'folk opera'.
 Subsequent performances led to an increase in Susannah's reputation and the opera quickly became among the most performed of American operas.

 In 1976, he became M. D. Anderson professor at the University of Houston.
 He co-founded the Houston Opera Studio for the training of young singers.
 Floyd is regarded as the "Father of American opera".

 Life and career

 Youth and education

-Carlisle Sessions Floyd was born in Latta, South Carolina, on June 11, 1926 to Carlisle and Ida (née Fenegan) Floyd.
+Floyd was born in Latta, South Carolina, on June 11, 1926, to Carlisle and Ida (née Fenegan) Floyd.
 His father was his namesake and a Methodist minister at the local church; on both sides his family was descended from among the first European immigrants to the Carolinas.
 He had a sister, Ermine, along with a sizable extended family.
 Being raised in the Southern United States, Floyd would have been well aquatinted with typical Southern ideals of the time, such as Southern hospitality, extra caution to avoid offending others, Protestantism and a general disliking towards the Northerners.
-Also prominent in his Southern upbringing were revival meetings, the "bigotry" of which later influenced his work.
+Also prominent in his Southern upbringing were revival meetings, and the "small-town bigotry," which later influenced his work.
 Though the family was not familiar with contemporary classical music, Floyd's mother enjoyed music and poetry, often hosting family hymn singing events.
 She also gave Floyd his first piano lessons.
 Floyd attended North High School in North Carolina.

 Though American involvement in World War II had begun in 1941, Floyd's asthma prevented his conscription.
-He attended Converse College of Spartanburg, South Carolina in 1944, studying piano with composer Ernst Bacon.
+He attended Converse College of Spartanburg, South Carolina, in 1944, studying piano with composer Ernst Bacon.
 In 1945 Bacon left Converse to become director of the music school at Syracuse University, New York, a considerably more multicultural institution.
 Floyd followed Bacon to Syracuse and received a Bachelor of Music in 1946.
 The following year, Floyd became part of the piano faculty at Florida State University in Tallahassee.
 He stayed there for thirty years, eventually becoming Professor of Composition.
 He received a master's degree at Syracuse in 1949.